FlutterMeetupHH/flutter_meetup_hh_website/meetup_talk_notes.md

 - SelectableText -> Otherwise its not possible to select and copy text from the website

 - Mouse Pointer -> Gotta think about it, e.g. GestureDetector doesnt have it "out-of-the-box"

+- Disable drawer open gesture because on phones (e.g. iOS) it also triggers the back-swipe -> However closing swipe gesture is nice tho